Why do we need to put in place these regulations?

-The maximum number of persons at wedding ceremonies, at which no food or drink is served, will increase from 20 to 50.
+The number of persons allowed in wedding ceremonies at which no food or drink is served will be tightened from 50 to 20;

 Are there exemptions under the Regulation (Cap.
 599G)?

-The scope of existing exempted group gatherings is at Annex 3.
+The scope of existing exempted group gatherings is at Annex.

 What are the legal consequences for contravening the Regulation (Cap.
 599G)?

+The Government has increased the penalties for breaching requirements under the relevant Regulations in order to create the necessary deterrence effect.
+The relevant legislative amendments took effect from 11 December 2020.
 Any person who participates in a prohibited group gathering; organises a prohibited group gathering; owns, controls or operates the place of the gathering; and knowingly allows the taking place of the gathering, commits an offence.
 Offenders are liable to a maximum penalty of a fine $25,000 and imprisonment for six months.
-Persons who participates in a prohibited group gathering may discharge liability for the offence by paying a fixed penalty of $2,000.
+Persons who participates in a prohibited group gathering may discharge liability for the offence by paying a fixed penalty of $5,000.